 Review and revise the six types of syllables, with this exercise that requires the children up to grade 3 to sort the syllables by their types, to enhance their phonemic awareness.

-This syllabication worksheet focuses exclusively on the open and closed syllables to bolster this rather abstract concept that is best acquired with some effective repetition and drilling.
+This syllabication pdf worksheet for grade 1 and grade 2 focuses exclusively on the open and closed syllables to bolster this rather abstract concept that is best acquired with some effective repetition and drilling.

 For a little variety and a lot of fun, allow the children up to grade 3 to indulge in their most favorite activity of coloring, while simultaneously learning to count the syllables in words.